santos-parajuli/MERN_AUTHENTICATION/README.md

 In REACT, I used MaterialUI for building components, Redux for state management and Axios to fetch data from our NODE server.

+I haven't used any validations in node since all basic validations are done in REACT (client side).
+Although node sends use 404 status with when logging with wrong email or password and it is rendered in textfields components.And since i have used redux in this project the code seems to be alot more complex but if you have knowledge of redux it's kind of simple and easy.

+I will also be deploying this project live on my website www.siwani.com.np so you can check it out there.
+HAPPY HACKING !!!